REAL ESTATE NEWS & INFORMATION

 O'Leyar has a similar outlook.
 "I think the 'wild cards' for the 2014 Greater Seattle real estate market will be the Federal Reserve's policy decisions and stricter lending standards."
 He believes both factors could shrink the number of buyers.
 He also expects a leveling off of price appreciation, but continued strong demand due to the robust nature of Puget Sound's vibrant economy.

 Stenvers expects 2014 will be another year of stabilization and recovery for home and condo sales around the Pacific Northwest, and points to upticks in new home construction and commercial leasing as positive signs for job creation.

 I am a Short Sale specialist for Seller's needing to list their home for sale or Buyer's wanting to obtain a Great deal by Buying a Short Sale home!

 Referrals are a “very” important part of my business.
 Please let me know of anyone that you know who may be considering Buying or Selling real estate – or please give them my name and contact information!

-Statistical Summary by Counties: Market Activity Summary for April 2013
+Statistical Summary by Counties: Market Activity Summary - November 2013

 4-County Puget Sound Region Pending Sales (SFH + Condo combined)